 Previous Existence

-For a long time I lived under vast colonnades,
+For a long time I lived under vast colonnades, Stained with a thousand fires by ocean suns,

 Whose vast pillars, straight and majestic,